-- Allow user connections-Controls whether connections can be added by the user. - Always-on Pulse Client- Prevent end users from circumventing Pulse connections.
+- Improved automatic certificate-selection algorithm - Ability to prefer smart-card certificates over other certificates - Allow user connections-Controls whether connections can be added by the user.
+Always-on Pulse Client- Prevent end users from circumventing Pulse connections.
 This option disables all configuration settings that allow the end user to disable or remove Pulse connections, service or software.
 For more details refer to Always-on VPN.